-Welcome to Florence, the capital of Tuscany and a city whose historic center is a stunning open-air museum.
+Welcome to Florence, the capital of Tuscany and a city whose historic center is a stunning open-air museum, that you will discover with our audioguide (audioguides).

 Originally, Florence was an Etruscan fortified camp.
 In 395 AD, the Etruscans fell to Rome, and the Romans founded the municipality of Florentia.
 In 774, it was conquered again, this time by the empire of Charlemagne.